center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

 `validate.authnrequest`
 :   Whether we require signatures on authentication requests sent to this IdP.
-    Set it to:

-    true: authnrequest must be signed (and signature will be validated)
-    null: authnrequest may be signed, if it is, signature will be validated
-    false: authnrequest signature is never checked

 :   Note that this option also exists in the SP-remote metadata, and
     any value in the SP-remote metadata overrides the one configured